bednarikjan/bednarikjan.github.io/_posts/2015-04-15-gesture_recognition_using_top_view_depth_data.markdown

 <h2>Real world application</h2>

-The system was designed and developed for the Czech Republic based luxury glass installations and lighting collections manufacturer Lasvit who presented their kinetic lighting system Supernova together with our human gesture detection system on <a href="http://salonemilano.it/en-us/EXHIBITORS/Euroluce">Euroluce 2015</a> exhibition held in Milan in April 2015.
-In the demonstration video below the internals of the system are shown as well as the teaser from Euroluce 2015 made by Lasvit.
+<p> The system was designed and developed for the Czech Republic based luxury glass installations and lighting collections manufacturer Lasvit who presented their kinetic lighting system Supernova together with our human gesture detection system on <a href="http://salonemilano.it/en-us/EXHIBITORS/Euroluce">Euroluce 2015</a> exhibition held in Milan in April 2015.
+In the demonstration video below the internals of the system are shown as well as the teaser from Euroluce 2015 made by Lasvit. </p>

 <iframe src="https://player.vimeo.com/video/144561041" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/144561041">Human gesture recognition using top view depth data</a> from <a href="https://vimeo.com/user34095639">J B</a> on <a href="https://vimeo.com">Vimeo</a>.</p>